Data-driven Methods Applied to Soft Robot Modeling and Control: A Review: Neural Network

 \section{Neural Network}

-Recently, considerable efforts have been focused on NN applications in the soft robot field.
-In the early years, Extreme Learning Machines (ELM) \cite{13KN} and Radial Basis Function (RBF) \cite{14AM} were popular choices.
-Nowadays, researchers prefer MultiLayer Perceptron (MLP) \cite{13MG} and Recurrent Neural Network (RNN) \cite{17TT} due to their generalized and sequence-related structures, respectively.
-Moreover, for some special proposes like image processing, AutoEncoder (AE) \cite{18GS} and Convolutional Neural Network (CNN) \cite{19MA} are utilized.
+Considerable efforts have been focused on NN applications in the soft robot field.
+In the early years, extreme learning machines (ELM) \cite{13KN} and radial basis function (RBF) \cite{14AM} were popular choices.
+Nowadays, researchers prefer multilayer perceptron (MLP) \cite{13MG} and recurrent neural network (RNN) \cite{17TT} due to their generalized and sequence-related structures, respectively.
+Moreover, for some special proposes like image processing, autoencoder (AE) \cite{18GS} and convolutional neural network (CNN) \cite{19MA} are utilized.
 Some typical NNs are shown in Fig. \ref{fig6}.